 Before your decide if this type of chicken is a good fit for you, it’s a good idea to get all your questions answered.
 So, here are a few things that new chicken keepers commonly wonder.

 Are Salmon Faverolle Roosters Nice?

 Yes, Salmon Faverolle roosters tend to be friendlier and more docile than roosters of other breeds.
 They’re rarely aggressive and are often described as gentle and graceful.
 However, this means they’re low on the pecking order, so avoid keeping them with roosters of more aggressive breeds.

 No, Salmon Faverolles aren’t bantams, but they can be.
 Bantams are described as a chicken of a small breed.
 So, you can purchase small versions of these birds, which weigh between 26 and 30 ounces.
 The males are usually heavier than the females.

 Most of these chickens live between 5 and 7 years.
 However, the lifespan of a chicken can always affect how long it lives.
 If the fluffy feathers of this breed aren’t maintained, they could face more health concerns, so check them often for parasites.

 Sadly, despite all the great reasons to raise a Salmon Faverolle chicken, this breed remains at the top of the Livestock Conservancy’s list of threatened breeds.
 Luckily, it’s becoming more popular with backyard chicken keepers who are interested in raising heritage breeds, so there is some hope that one day it will leave the list entirely.

 In the past, this chicken was kept as an ornamental breed – but there’s really no reason to limit yourself!
-The Salmon Faverolle has stellar egg production and is also a decent meat producer.
+The Salmon Faverolle has stellar egg laying and is also a decent meat producer.
 Plus, it’s a phenomenal pet.